Roy Hattersley: Backbenches and retirement

 The 1992 general election was held on 9 April 1992, but saw a fourth consecutive Labour defeat by the Conservatives.
 Kinnock announced his resignation as party leader on 13 April, and on the same day Hattersley announced his intention to resign from the deputy leadership of the party, with the intention of carrying on in their roles until the new leadership was elected that summer.
 Hattersley supported his friend John Smith in the leadership contest, which Smith won in July that year.

 In June 1993, Hattersley cancelled an appearance on TV panel show Have I Got News for You with very late notice, which infuriated the production staff and hosts, leading to Hattersley being replaced with a tub of lard.
 The programme compared Hattersley and the tub of lard, and claimed "they possessed the same qualities and were liable to give similar performances".

 In February 1994, Hattersley announced he would leave politics at the following general election.
 He was made a life peer as Baron Hattersley, of Sparkbrook in the County of West Midlands on 24 November 1997.

 Hattersley was long regarded as being on the right-wing of the party, but with New Labour in power he found himself criticising a Labour government from the left, stating that "Blair's Labour Party is not the Labour Party I joined".
 He mentioned repeatedly that he would be supporting Gordon Brown as leader.

 Hattersley retired from the House of Lords on 19 May 2017.

 Later life

-In 1996, Hattersley was fined for an incident involving his dog, Buster, after it killed a goose in one of London's royal parks.
+In 1996, Hattersley was fined for an incident in which his dog Buster killed a goose in one of London's royal parks.
 He later wrote the "diary" of Buster, writing from the dog's perspective on the incident, in which it claimed to have acted in self-defence.

 In 2003, Hattersley was elected a Fellow of the Royal Society of Literature.
 Hattersley is the author of three novels and several biographies.
 He has written biographies on religious topics, and on the Edwardian period as well.
 His 700-page biography of David Lloyd George The Great Outsider: David Lloyd George was published by Little, Brown in 2010.

 In 2008, Hattersley appeared in a documentary on the DVD for the Doctor Who serial Doctor Who and the Silurians, to discuss the political climate that existed at the time of making the serial.
-He now writes a regular column for the Daily Mail, "In Search of England", about different parts of the United Kingdom; it normally appears in the paper on Tuesdays.